notesoft/Envelope-for-FirebirdSQL/README.md

-# Envelope-for-"..." project
+# Envelope-for-Firebird SQL project

-Envelope is a wrapper to "..." project, used as a workaround for third party bugs and features that cannot/should not be fixed within "..." project.
+Envelope is a wrapper to Firebird project, used as a workaround for third party bugs and features that cannot/should not be fixed within Firebird project.
 It is also a bridge between public open source projects and their private use.

-Envelope-for-"..." is actually a fork of "..." project.
-Envelope-for-"..." team is not related with "..." team.
+Envelope-for-Firebird is actually a fork of Firebird project.
+Envelope-for-Firebird team is not related with Firebird team.

 # License

-Envelope-for-"..." is an extremely thin wrapper around https://"..."-url that uses the "..." license https://"..."-license-url.
-The "..." project, included as an unofficial submodule (./native folder), has its copyright and license holders kept as is.
+Envelope-for-Firebird is an extremely thin wrapper around https://firebirdsql.org/ that uses the Firebird license https://firebirdsql.org/en/licensing/.
+The firebird project, included as an unofficial submodule (./native folder), has its copyright and license holders kept as is.